 - Fund drought mitigation efforts.
 These may focus on sustainable agriculture, water conservation or even land use.
-An emerging area for research, according to the National Drought Mitigation Center, is land-use patterns that “maintain the integrity of watersheds and that have a smaller paved footprint result in greater resilience in the face of drought.”
+An emerging area for research, according to the National Drought Mitigation Center, is land use patterns that “maintain the integrity of watersheds and that have a smaller paved footprint result in greater resilience in the face of drought.”

 - Invest in public awareness and educational campaigns as well as dissemination of promising practices in wildfire and drought mitigation.
-Simple efforts such as clearing flammable materials from 100 feet around the house may help prevent property damage,.
-Fires can also be started by misuse of equipment such as grills, that can be averted with proper knowledge.
+Simple efforts such as clearing flammable materials from 100 feet around the house may help prevent property damage.
+Fires can also be started by misuse of equipment, such as grills, that can be averted with proper knowledge.

 - Assist businesses in developing business continuity and disaster recovery (BC/DR) plans to reduce economic impact.
-These plans should include contingencies for displaced workers, back up of data and alternate facilities for continuing operations in the event of property damage.
+These plans should include contingencies for displaced workers, backup of data and alternate facilities for continuing operations in the event of property damage.

 - Consider the needs of volunteer fire departments.
 As volunteers, they often lack the structural support of larger departments and their resources may have been depleted during the wildfire.

 - Support the creation of “smart growth ” efforts.
 Smart planning can help mitigate wildfires or prevent them all together.
 Efficient land use, effective urban planning and updated housing codes are all examples of smart growth efforts to mitigate the effects of wildfires and possibly prevent them.